xiaoyu1998/tide-rs/README.md

 # mm-tide-rs
-A blockchain stretagies bot, can excute wasm strategy, compiled by llvm and written by chatGPT
+A blockchain stretagies bot, can excute strategies on DEX.